Mondly Launches the First VR Language App with Speech Recognition on Daydream

 As a matter of fact, watching carefully selected movies and TV shows has its perks.
 If you are a movie geek (like me), then you know that you can sometimes fool people into thinking you are quite smart using only facts that you’ve learned from movies.
 Just add a bit of emotional intelligence and you’ve got yourself a little alter ego genius.

 Back to our point of interest, Netflix has done it again with its first German-language original series called Dark.
 As The Verge beautifully said: “Dark is hard to watch and impossible to stop watching”.
-That is why this show is guaranteed to make you crave for more: more Dark and more German.
-The first season has seen the thirst of Netflix’s subscribers in December 2017 and the next one has begun production a few weeks ago, on June 25.
+That is why this show is guaranteed to make you crave more: more Dark and more German.
+The first season saw the thirst of Netflix’s subscribers in December 2017 and the next one began production a few weeks ago, on June 25.
 We will hopefully be able to watch the second season of this dark beauty – got that? – in early 2019.

 Here’s the official trailer for the first season: